yishii/Meiro/README.md

 ## What is so-called Meiro?

-Please refer to the website described below (in Japanese);
+Please refer to the website describes is below (in Japanese);

 https://meiro.jimdosite.com/